 Follow the owner’s manual

 It sounds obvious, but following the maintenance schedule in the owner’s manual is absolutely crucial.
 Some parts may need replacing after you hit a certain mileage, and you should always follow the guidelines for getting your car serviced.
 Nobody is going to force you to look after the car as the manufacturer recommends, it’s your responsibility.

 Looking after your car is about more than just the engine.
 Keeping it clean and tidy on the outside can prevent rust and generally keep the car in better all-round health.
 Salt and grime can cause problems, so make sure you wash your car regularly and even give it a wax every now and then to protect the paintwork.

-If you need more advice for looking after an ageing car or need a repair, speak to your local garage.
+If you need more advice for maintaining an older car or need a repair, speak to your local garage.